 If you decide to pay your $350,000 loan off in just 20 years with the same interest rate of 3.64%, your monthly repayments will be $2,055.
 This is a significantly higher amount but it means you’re going to save $82,458 over the life of your loan.

-Consider adding offset to your home loan - talk to one of our friendly lending specialists to get started.
+Thinking of refinancing or adding an offset sub-account to your home loan?
+Why not talk to one of our friendly lending specialists to get started.